nivv/vue-image-grid/readme.md

 ## Option 1

-Compile the code using `browserify` with the `stringify` transform, or [webpack](https://github.com/matfish2/vue-tables/issues/23)
+Compile the code using `browserify` with the `stringify` transform, or [webpack](https://github.com/matfish2/vue-image-grid/issues/23)

-    npm install vue-tables
+    npm install vue-image-grid

 Require the script:

-    var VueTables = require('vue-tables');
+    var VueTables = require('vue-image-grid');

 ## Option 2

-Import the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-tables/master/dist/vue-tables.min.js) into your HTML, which will expose a global `VueTables` variable.
+Import the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-image-grid/master/dist/vue-image-grid.min.js) into your HTML, which will expose a global `VueTables` variable.

 # Usage